OHDSI/BookOfOhdsi-2ndEdition/Prototype.md

     ```

     (or with two spaces for indented bullets)

+- [ ] Recreate tables.
+I tried several [conversion options](https://pandoc.org/MANUAL.html#tables) in pandoc.
+  However the easiest seems to be this approach that involves some manual work
+  but eventually produces smaller and more manageable content.

+  1. Copy basics from docx
+  1. Paste into Excel or LibreOffice Calc
+  1. Arrange rough structure
+  1. Copy & paste into this [converter](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/)
+  1. Copy & paste that into the Quarto markdown file.
+  1. Specify the [alignment](https://quarto.org/docs/authoring/tables.html#markdown-tables) of each column
+  1. Below that, add the table caption and anchor, such as.

+    ```markdown
+    : "Finding site of" relationship {#tbl-understanding-ehr-versus-claims}
+    ```

 - [ ] replace curly quotes with straight quotes `[“”]` and `[‘’]`.
   Make sure any alt text containing double-quotes are enclosed in single quotes.